State Farm v. Their Missouri Policyholders

 I will get at least one phone call this week, as I do every week, from someone who is upset with their insurance company for denying their claim for a “leaky roof”.
 It usually goes something like this: “My contractor told me my roof must be replaced.
 There is hail damage to it, but my insurance company refuses to pay for it.
 I need your help.”
 Before they call me – actually, before they call their insurance company and file a claim – there are things they should know.

 The first thing an insured home or business property owner should know is their duty to prove their loss when they file an insurance claim.
-Simply reporting damage to their insurance company does not fulfil their duty under insurance contract to prove they have a covered loss.
+Simply reporting damage to their insurance company does not fulfil their duty under the insurance contract to prove they have a covered loss.
 Most policyholders are unaware that they have this burden of proof and will merely report damage to their insurance provider and then leave it to the insurance company and their adjuster to prove their claim for them.

-As one can reasonably expect, the effort to prove the policyholder’s claim is not always accomplished to the satisfaction of the insured policyholder, when expecting their insurance company to be zealous in proving that the policyholder is entitled to money.
+As one can reasonably expect the effort to prove the policyholder’s claim is not always accomplished to the satisfaction of the insured policyholder, when expecting their insurance company to be zealous in proving that the policyholder is entitled to money.
 Instead, they find that the insurance company has sent their adjuster to the damaged property primarily to fulfil their duty under the insurance agreement – the duty they have to prove that an exclusion to coverage under the policy exists and payment should be denied.

 The contractor may have told the policyholder the truth.
 The roof might need replacement and there might be hail damage present.
 Neither of these two facts, however, sufficiently prove that the loss is covered under the insurance policy.